 Target bullet line is made up of the many legendary bullets that have been winning matches and setting records for decades.
 Berger Bullets was started because Walt Berger wanted better results while competing in target shooting matches.
 Making Match Grade bullets for target competition shooters is our core competency.
 All of our success as the producer of consistent bullets for Varmint, Target and Hunting stems from the efforts we have made to produce the best bullets available for the extreme, precision focused, target competition shooter.
 There is a tremendous amount of pride knowing that we make a product that competition shooters all over the world trust when they go to the firing line.
 There is no better test of a bullets quality than to be used in a match where everyone is shooting to win.
 As competition shooters ourselves we understand all the tough challenges and considerable effort it take to be an active target competition shooter.
 It is our thorough understanding of this effort that heavily influences all the bullets we make.

 The Hunting bullet line is proving to be the most lethal big game hunting bullets available.
 All of our Hunting bullets are made in the VLD or Hybrid designs.
 These designs incorporate a sharp nose and slightly thinner jacket that allows the bullet to penetrate 2” to 3” before it starts to expand.
 After the bullet starts to expand it will shed 40% to 85% of its weight as shrapnel into the surrounding tissue (internal organ).
 The combination between the shrapnel and the hydrostatic shock produces a massive wound cavity within the vital area (internal organs) that will be 13” to 15” long.
 This massive wound cavity results in the animal dropping fast since most go into shock after such a tremendous blow.
 Those animals that don’t go down immediately will soon succumb to blood pressure loss and/or organ failure producing a quick ethical kill.
 Our bullets don’t poke through like an arrow (high weight retention, deep penetration bullets) but instead dump their energy where it is most effective, inside the animal.
 Using the Berger VLD will result in an animal that goes down fast so you can enjoy the results of your hunt without having to track the wounded animal after the shot.
 You owe it to yourself to see how accurate and deadly the Berger Hunting VLD will be on your next hunt.
-To order a free 30 minute video that provides more detail on the bullets, cartridge and velocity used to take several animals at a variety of ranges call 660-460-2802.
+To order a free 30-minute video (free domestic shipping, $10 handling fee for international orders) that provides more detail on the bullets, cartridge and velocity used to take several animals at a variety of ranges call 660-460-2802.

 Our Tactical bullet line bridges the gap between functionality and the highest possible ballistic performance.
 Each Tactical bullet is designed with a specific cartridge in mind that is used most commonly in tactical competition and against bad guys.
 Bryan Litz analyzed the cases and the rifles shooting that case.
 He then designed the bullets so that they are functional in these rifle’s magazines while still being capable of superior ballistic performance.
 Additionally, these bullets are made with thicker jackets allowing them to perform reliably under the most abusive conditions found in tactical competition, tactical situations and in combat.
 The ogive design for these bullets are optimized for their specific application and rifle, which means some have a Hybrid nose while others have a pure tangent ogive.
 The Hybrid design incorporates two shapes that work together to produce the best trajectory performance while at the same time they do not have to be tuned to a specific seating depth like the VLD bullets.
 Tactical bullets will be successful at either magazine feedable lengths or loaded long for single shot firing situations which can allow for more powder capacity and higher velocities.
 These bullets truly give the Tactical user the best possible results for whatever situation in which they find themselves.